pnp/teams-dev-samples/docs/samples/server_language.md

-# Samples by Client Language
+# Samples by Server Language

 You can build Teams solutions using many of the programming languages you're already familiar with.
 For solutions that have server-side code (bots, messaging extensions, and tabs or task modules that have a back-end service), you can select the language you're interested in.